Page requests to the metal - Backend - What happens on the server

 while True: (clientsocket, address) = serversocket.accept() # now do something with the clientsocket

-However doing this with CPython wouldn't scale all that well (we had to re-engineer a system that connected to IoT devices via TCP/IP that handled incoming connections in a naive way because it had problems scaling when they got more customers).
+However doing this with CPython would not have scaled all that well in versions of Python that had heavy thread creation costs (we had to re-engineer a system that connected to IoT devices via TCP/IP that handled incoming connections in a naive way because it had problems scaling when they got more customers).
 For hosting websites we would do well to use specialized software that handles HTTP requests and handles them well, implementing your own code to efficiently handle many connections concurrently is a difficult task.
+Python as a language experienced a huge growth of adoption for implementing API's but yet had a model of execution that was problematic for these sorts of workloads due to issues with threading such as the GIL and heavy thread creation costs.
+As a result Python ended up introducing AsyncIO into the core language to allow people the use of an event loop for handling this sort of network programming in a way that was much lighter on resource demands.
+But before Python can do anything with an incoming request it has to make it into the Python interpreter/runtime.

 In practice production HTTP servers are often running something like Apache or nGinx.
 In the case of NGINX have a look at this article that outlines how the internal architecture works: https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/